Trump offers aid to Venezuela following devastating earthquakes and orders government agencies to prepare to act

 Related videos:

-The President of the United States, Donald Trump, offered his government's assistance to Venezuela on Thursday following the two major earthquakes that struck the northern part of the country just 39 seconds apart, and instructed all federal agencies to prepare to act swiftly.
+The President of the United States, Donald Trump, offered his government's assistance to Venezuela this Thursday following the two significant earthquakes that shook the northern part of the country just 39 seconds apart, and instructed all federal agencies to prepare to act swiftly.

 "The two major earthquakes that have just struck the great people of Venezuela are massive in scale and have left a devastating number of deaths.
 The United States is ready, willing, and able to help!
 I have instructed all agencies of our government to prepare to move quickly.
 We will be there for our new and great friends.
 The initial reports are not good!"
 Trump wrote on Truth Social.